The Legal Age You Can Leave Your Children Home Alone in NH Might Surprise You

 This may come as a surprise to you, and then again maybe it doesn't because "Live Free or Die", but according to the Washington Post:

 There is no specific age requirement where a child is allowed to legally be left home alone in New Hampshire

 In fact none of the New England states have one!

 According to the New Hampshire Department of Health and Human services, experts suggest that the age of 10 is the youngest appropriate age to leave your children home alone.
 If you are considering leaving your child alone for the first time, it is important to go over the following:

 - Make sure your child is aware of what to do in an emergency and who to call.

 - Review basic first aid and make sure they know where to find the first aid kit should they need it.

-In my opinion, I think it also varies on how mature your kid is.
-Some children are self-sufficient and could be comfortable being left home alone at 9 or 10 but others really aren't ready until they are 12 or 13.
-Like so many other things, it is a case-by-case basis and is dependent on the child.
+In my "not a parent yet and don't really know what I am talking about" opinion, I think it also varies on how mature your kid is.
+Some children are self sufficient and could be comfortable being left home alone at 9 or 10, but others really aren't ready until they are 12 or 13.
+Like so many other things, it is a case by case basis and is dependent on the child.

 How old were you when you first stayed home alone?
 Do you feel comfortable leaving your kids alone at the same age you were left alone?